rust-lang/rust/text/0000-unnamed-fields.md

 on the language as a whole, by introducing a new construct that works anywhere a type can appear.
 Thus, this proposal provides the minimum change necessary to enable bindings to these types of C interfaces.

-This proposal only permits an unnamed `struct` to appear within a `union` and vice versa.
-An unnamed `union` within a `union` doesn't seem to have any useful value.
-An unnamed `struct` within a `struct` works in C11, and does affect alignment, but does not seem particularly useful without the ability to reference the unnamed field.
-Nonetheless, extending this feature to allow unnamed `struct` and `union` fields to appear within either a `struct` or `union` would not introduce much additional complexity.

 C structures can still include other constructs that Rust does not currently represent, including bitfields, and variable-length arrays at the end of a